Stopping up the highway (permanent road closures)

 Stage 1 – application approval

-If it's accepted, we'll make a plan showing the area of the highway in question.
+If successful, a formal plan of the area of highway in question will be created.

 Stage 2 – highways officer survey

 A highways officer will do a survey of services that may be affected by the highway.
-Then we'll arrange to meet on site with you and the Highways Officer to talk about your proposal.
+Then we'll arrange to meet you and the highways officer on site to talk about your proposal.

 Stage 3 – appealing to the local magistrates' court